Khalmade/Biogas-system/README.md

 ## 🌍 Impact
 - Demonstrates how these rural communities can use their **local waste → clean energy**.
-- Provides an **affordable alternative** to expensive cooking gas and also unreliable electricity.
+- Provides an **affordable alternative** to depleting cooking gas and other fuels.
 - Offers a **scalable model** for sustainable energy access in Africa.